IBM/fms-dgt/fms_dgt/public/databuilders/secknowledge2/README.md

 Additional specifications to this DataBuilder are:

-- `templates_path` - path to the folder with all the templates (combines all files in that folder).
-Defaults to `data/public/secknowledge2/templates/`
 - `adaptive` - in adaptive mode, the rewriter LLM is asked to first take a look at the old response and check if it needs rewriting.
 If it does not need rewriting the original response will stay the same.
 Defaults to `False`.
 - `search_method` - there are 3 options to what to search the web:
   - `instruction`: simply search the instruction.